groupoid/anders/intro/TRIPLES.md

 <p>From a categorical viewpoint, &Pi; and &Sigma; types arise naturally through adjunctions.
 The key idea is that dependent function types correspond to right adjoints, while dependent sum types correspond to left adjoints.
-This perspective, pioneered by Kock and Wright, provides a logical foundation for interpreting these types in categorical models of type theory.</p>
+This perspective, pioneered by Kock-Wright, provides a logical foundation for interpreting these types in categorical models of type theory.</p>

 <p>The adjunctions can be explicitly formulated as triples:</p>